-The way to healthy skin is about what nutrients we feed into the body, and not about putting something on the body, especially a topical, clogging, petrochemical oil which suffocates every pore, so the body can't even naturally sweat to evaporate the toxins out.
-Cue the skin issue cycle beginning all over again.
+The way to healthy skin is about what nutrients we feed into the body, and not about putting something on the body, especially a topical, clogging, petrochemical oil which suffocates every pore, so the body can't naturally sweat to evaporate the toxins out.
+Cue one skin-issue cycle.

 Let's have a look at the well-known issues:

-- There's itchy skin, usually caused by biting insects/mites/lice, as well as the awful Sweet Itch autoimmune response to the Culicoides midge, truly the worst of all Dark Side Torments of skin problems, and which I have first-hand experience of with two horses.
+- Probably most common is itchy skin, usually caused by biting insects/mites/lice.
+Take it one stage further and we have the awful Sweet Itch autoimmune response to the Culicoides midge, truly the worst of all Dark-Side torments of skin problems, and which I have first-hand experience of with two horses.

 - Then we have topical skin bacteriums, where the skin typically on the heel, fetlock and pastern can be affected, mainly occurring during the wet autumn/winter months, although it can be just as bad during the summer months.
 Straw beds can also affect pasterns which may be sensitive to the sharp, chopped edges of the straw, which can also be covered with various bacterium.
 This type of response is thought to be caused by an opportunistic bacterium, Dermatophilus congolensis, getting into the skin via breaks in the skin, which can lead to the skin swelling, stretching and weeping, cracks appearing, hair falling out and hard scabs forming.
 Horrid.
 And very sore for our horses.
 Again, poor diet, lowered immunity and mineral deficiency don't help, with zinc and copper deficiencies linked with poor wound healing, and mud derma issues being linked directly with a lack of copper in the diet.